pawelgrzybek/pawelgrzybek.com/content/posts/2021-01-08-i-wont-miss-you-google.md

 ---
-title: I won't miss you Google
+title: "I won't miss you Google"
-summary:
+summary: "Isn’t that all a little bit concerning that one company knows about your passions, salary, what you eat, where you go and what the fuck is your shoe size?
+It’s scary for me, so I decided to move away from the Mountain View Google bandwagon."
 photo: 2021-01-08.jpg
 ---